These beer battered onion rings are the perfect appetizer or side dish.

 Not only are these the easiest Beer Battered Onion Rings recipe, but they are hands down the best!
 They are so good, that a dip is not even needed.

 These rings are the perfect appetizer or paired with a main dish.
+With just a few simple ingredients you can whip a tasty appetizer or side dish.

 Ingredients needed: